ezrillex/nestjs-challenge/README.md

 Requirements to use Rest:
 * ✅ Authentication endpoints (sign up, sign in, sign out, forgot, reset password)
 * ✅ Stripe Integration for payment (including webhooks management)

-  * I understand this implies all payment related apis are REST.
-This is how I developed it.
-(Webhook, Create payment intent, and get order payments.)

 - Requirements to use Graph:
 * ✅ The ones not included in the block above